TriadmanInit1/Simply-Carter/README.md

 ## Credits

-Sanware MIT License, feel free to do whatever you want with this.
+Sanware MIT License, feel free to do whatever you want with this. \n\
 Carter is created by Huw Prosser at CarterLabs! https://www.carterlabs.ai/

 Project maintained by TheMechanic57 at Sanware Developments.